256xu/cmpe256individual/README.md

 If you don't want to run locally, just go to website.
 [My Web Application ](https://xu256indiv.herokuapp.com/)

+(It will takes a few minutes to load if you use for the first time.
+If it crashes, you can refresh your browser several times to fix the problem)]

 1. Download [Web Application Source Codes](https://github.com/256xu/256iniv)